Arts & Homelessness International, London 2012

 We focused the work around three exchanges, one in the UK and two in Brazil between practitioners, artists, homeless workers, policy makers and people who have experienced homelessness.
 All three exchanges were co-curated and produced with our partner People's Palace Projects.

-The final exchange in July 2016 is part of the Rio 2016 Cultural Olympiad where an international delegation from six countries will travel to Rio for the culmination of the project.
+The final exchange in July 2016 was part of the Rio 2016 Cultural Olympiad, where an international delegation from six countries travelled to Rio for the culmination of the project.
 See 'exchanges' for more info.

-The With One Voice projects in London and Brazil have seen some striking impacts, particularly through bringing the international arts and homelessness community together in face-to-face exchanges.
+The Arts & Homelessness International projects in London and Brazil have seen some striking impacts, particularly through bringing the international arts and homelessness community together in face-to-face exchanges.
 These have included artistic impacts such as the growth of choirs of homeless people in Rio from one to 11; the implementation of projects in different countries such as the Café Art calendar in Sao Paulo – and policy impacts such as the inspiration of Brazil’s Homeless People’s Movement taking shape through Manchester’s Homelessness Charter.